-Students know and understand the teaching and learning strategy via annually orientation meetings with CAF at the beginning of the academic year (Exh: Contents and plans of the orientation meeting), and thanks to the advices from the Academic advisors.
+Students know and understand the teaching and learning strategy via annually orientation meetings with CAF at the beginning of the academic year [Exh.4.4.Contents and plans of the orientation meeting], and thanks to the advices from the Academic advisors.
 Therefore, they can acquire the strategy and apply it well in their learning.

 During the theory sessions in classrooms, students actively interact with lecturers, actively solve problems proposed by lectures, and participate in all lectures.
-In addition to knowledge acquired from lecturers, students also enlarge their knowledge by self-study via referenced books and articles, electronic materials in internet and CAF website (Exh: library links)
+In addition to knowledge acquired from lecturers, students also enlarge their knowledge by self-study via referenced books and articles, electronic materials in internet and CAF website [Exh.4.5.Learning Resources Center website].

-In practical sessions and field trips, students are active, hard working, collaborative and discipline.
-Results of these practical sessions and field trips are then reported scientifically, adequately and professionally, proving that students are confident and well acquire knowledge and experience (Exh: field trip reports, confirmation reports from received agencies).
+In practical sessions and field trips, students are active, hard-working, collaborative and discipline.
+Results of these practical sessions and field trips are then reported scientifically, adequately and professionally, proving that students are confident and well acquire knowledge and experience [Exh.4.6.Field trip reports from students; Exh.4.7.Confirmation from receiving agencies].

-During the program, thanks to enthusiastic organization and supervision of CAF leaders and lecturers, the students participated actively in scientific research as well as national and international conferences (EXh: IFS2012, IFS 2013 attendance of students), and obtained significant achievements.
-An prominent examples is that Tran Thi Lam Khoa, a student of the second batch of AAP together with her team has been awarded the Second prize in 2013 for the title excellent science research student by Ministry of Education and Training (Exh: the article, full paper from the proceeding + uploaded on website, the link; Exh: certificate, picture of awarding).
-Moreover, students are also encouraged to actively write and publish scientific papers on peer-review national journals (Exh: full papers and cover page of journal).
+During the program, thanks to enthusiastic organization and supervision of CAF leaders and lecturers, the students participated actively in scientific research as well as national and international conferences [Exh.4.8.IFS 2012 student attendance list; Exh.4.9.IFS 2013 student attendance list], and obtained significant achievements.
+A prominent example is that Tran Thi Lam Khoa, a student of the second batch of AAP together with her team has been awarded the Second prize in 2013 for the title excellent science research student by Ministry of Education and Training [Exh.4.10.Full paper; Exh.2.28.Awarded Certificate of students].
+Moreover, students are also encouraged to actively write and publish scientific papers on peerreview national journals [Exh.4.11.Full papers].

-Results of application of teaching and learning strategy in the training program are fully indicated through student thesis research, thesis defense, job employment (Exh: % students employed) or continuing further study, Master degree, after graduation (Exh: % of graduate study).
+Results of application of teaching and learning strategy in the training program are fully indicated through student thesis research, thesis defense, job employment (see Criteria 13) or continuing further study, Master degree, after graduation (see Criteria 14).
 Wide and deep knowledge and English proficiency are important foundations for students of AAP to do research, to read and formulate literature review, and discuss their research results.
-Students can write and defend confidently their thesis in English (EXh: List of theses and some samples).
+Students can write and defend confidently their thesis in English [Exh.4.12.List of theses and some specimens].
 The students used proficiently information technology to accomplish their homework, seminars, presentations at scientific conferences or thesis defense and really manifested their confidence and skillfulness to the judge committee.
-The results of applying teaching and learning strategy are also shown by the capability of students in actively seeking for job, or scholarships for MSc study in Vietnam or abroad (Exh: students study MSc abroad, ...).
+The results of applying teaching and learning strategy are also shown by the capability of students in actively seeking for job, or scholarships for MSc study in Vietnam or abroad [Exh.2.24.List of students studying abroad].